Cyber Jawara 2023 Qual - Crypto

 io.close()

-Strangely, the discrete log failed at certain points at some cases.
-However, when all the discrete logs were successful, we managed to get the serverKey private key and succeeded in decrypting the encrypted flag.
+Sometimes the discrete log fails at certain points.
+However, when all discrete logs succeed, we get the serverKey private key and can decrypt the flag.

 Flag